Nuru1d33n/CybInject/README.md

 11. **sql11**
 12. **sql12**

-Each lab focuses on a specific SQL injection vulnerability, allowing you to practice techniques like:
+Each lab focuses on a specific SQL injection vulnerability, allowing you to practice techniques
-- Error-based SQL injection
-- Union-based SQL injection
-- Blind SQL injection
-- Time-based SQL injection
-- And more...

 ### Future Developments
 - **Blocking feature**: The ability to block malicious devices (in future versions).